whitfin/vessel/README.md

 Looking at the last two lines, we can see that we now have two binaries inside the `rel/` directory which contain our mapper and reducer - these binaries can be used against Hadoop Streaming directly as defined [here](https://hadoop.apache.org/docs/r1.2.1/streaming.html).

-You can customize the names of binaries and the target directory to by modifying the `:vessel` configuration in your `mix.exs` - see the `Mix.Tasks.Compile.Vessel` documentation for further information on how to go about this.
+You can customize the names of binaries and the target directory to by modifying the `:vessel` configuration in your `mix.exs` - see the `Mix.Tasks.Vessel.Compile` documentation for further information on how to go about this.

 ## Project Testing